-Equipment Loan with East West Bank - Due June 2021
+Equipment Loan with East West Bank - Paid off June 2021

 In March 2016, the Company entered into a \$5.0 million equipment credit facility with East West Bank.
-In May 2017, the Company converted the outstanding balance of \$5.0 million into a term equipment loan that matures in June 2021.
-Borrowings under the loan are secured by equipment.
-The loan bears a variable interest rate at the prime rate as published by The Wall Street Journal.
-As of December 31, 2020, the fair value of the loan approximates its book value.
-The interest rate used in the fair value estimation was determined to be a Level 2 input.
-The Company has entered into a fixed interest rate swap contract on this facility to exchange the variable interest rate for a fixed interest rate of 4.86% over the life of the facility without the exchange of the underlying notional debt amount.
+In May 2017, the Company converted the outstanding balance of \$5.0 million into a term equipment loan that matured in June 2021.
+Borrowings under the loan were secured by equipment.
+The loan had a variable interest rate at the prime rate as published by The Wall Street Journal.
+In June 2021, the Company repaid all outstanding amounts under this loan.

-Equipment Loan with East West Bank - Due December 2022
+Equipment Loan with East West Bank - Paid off August 2021

 In June 2017, the Company entered into an \$8.0 million equipment credit line with an 18-month draw down period with East West Bank.
-Interest payments are due monthly through December 2018 at the prime rate as published by The Wall Street Journal.
-After the draw down period, the outstanding principal balance converts into a 48-month term loan which bears a variable interest rate at the prime rate as published by The Wall Street Journal.
-The loan matures in December 2022, and the principal and interest payments are due monthly.
-Borrowings under the facility are secured by equipment.
+Interest payments were due monthly through December 2018 at the prime rate as published by The Wall Street Journal.
+After the draw down period, the outstanding principal balance converted into a 48-month term loan which had a variable interest rate at the prime rate as published by The Wall Street Journal.
+The loan would have matured in December 2022, and the principal and interest payments were due monthly.
+Borrowings under the facility were secured by equipment.
 In June 2018, the Company drew down \$8.0 million on the equipment credit line and in December 2018, the credit line converted into an equipment loan.
-As of December 31, 2020, the fair value of the loan approximates its book value.
-The interest rate used in the fair value estimation was determined to be a Level 2 input.
-The Company entered into a fixed interest rate swap contract on this facility to exchange the variable interest rate for a fixed interest rate of 5.87% over the life of the facility without the exchange of the underlying notional debt amount.
+As a result of the credit agreement that the Company entered into with Capital One N.A. in August 2021, the Company repaid all outstanding amounts under this loan.

-Equipment loan with East West Bank - Due February 2024
+Equipment loan with East West Bank - Paid off August 2021

-In January 2019, the Company entered into a \$10.0 million equipment credit line with East West Bank which has a 12-month draw down period.
-Interest payments are due monthly through February 2020 at the prime rate as published by The Wall Street Journal minus 1%.
-After the draw down period, the outstanding principal balance converts into a 48-month term loan which bears a variable interest rate at the prime rate as published by The Wall Street Journal minus 1%.
-The loan matures in February 2024, and the principal and interest payments are due monthly.
-Borrowings under the facility are secured by equipment.
-As of December 31, 2019, the Company has drawn \$3.6 million from the equipment line of credit.
+In January 2019, the Company entered into a \$10.0 million equipment credit line with East West Bank which had a 12-month draw down period.
+Interest payments were due monthly through February 2020 at the prime rate as published by The Wall Street Journal minus 1%.
+After the draw down period, the outstanding principal balance converted into a 48-month term loan which had a variable interest rate at the prime rate as published by The Wall Street Journal minus 1%.
+The loan would have matured in February 2024, and the principal and interest payments were due monthly.
+Borrowings under the facility were secured by equipment.
+In January 2020, the Company drew an additional \$3.0 million on the equipment credit line and in February 2020, the credit line converted into a \$6.6 million equipment loan.
+As a result of the credit agreement that the Company entered into with Capital One N.A. in August 2021, the Company repaid all outstanding amounts under this loan.